zeke-john/codecall/README.md

 As mentioned above, Codecall converts MCP tool definitions into TypeScript SDK files so it's clearer to reference when writing code.
 So when you connect an MCP server, Codecall:

-1. **Extracts tool definitions** - Reads all tools from the MCP server, including their `inputSchema`, `outputSchema`, descriptions, annotations (readOnly, destructive, idempotent), and execution hints
+1. Reads all tools from the MCP server, including their `inputSchema`, `outputSchema`, descriptions, annotations (readOnly, destructive, idempotent), and execution hints

-2. **Generates TypeScript SDK files** - Uses Gemini 3 Flash to the convert JSON Schema definitions into well-typed TypeScript files with:
+2. Uses Gemini 3 Flash to the convert JSON Schema definitions into well-typed TypeScript files with:

    - Complete type definitions for inputs and outputs
    - JSDoc comments with descriptions, defaults, and validation constraints
    - Proper handling of enums, optional fields, and nested objects
    - Success/error response types when output schemas are provided

-3. **Organizes by namespace** - Groups tools into folders (e.g., `tools/database/`, `tools/todoist/`) based on the MCP server name
+3. Groups tools into folders (e.g., `tools/database/`, `tools/todoist/`) based on the MCP server name

-4. **Writes to disk** - Saves all SDK files to `generatedSdks/tools/{namespace}/` for the agent to discover and read on-demand
+4. Saves all SDK files to `generatedSdks/tools/{namespace}/` for the agent to discover and read on-demand

 This approach makes sure that the agent sees clean, well-typed TypeScript interfaces and schemas instead of raw JSON schemas, making it easier for the model to write correct code.
 The SDK files are also self-documenting with JSDoc comments that capture all the metadata from the original tool definitions, and that it can be edited in the future.